-Kate Hulett is a part-time photographer and visual artist from Perth, Western Australia.
+Kate Hulett is a photographer and visual artist from Perth, Western Australia.

 In 2019, she was awarded first prize in the Iris Award for new and outstanding portraiture by the Perth Centre of Photography (PCP) with her portrait titled 'Salvation'.
 Her photography work has also been selected for the promotion of the Black Swan Theatre production of George Orwell's 'Animal Farm' in the 2020 season.